HoriK816/PCMP/README.md

 music from the playlist.
 If you pick a title from the “All Songs” menu on the right side and push the “add music” button, the selected music will be added to the playlist.

+## Exection
+<b>$python music_player.py</b>
+You can use it with this command.

+## Current situation
+ I have started this project to make a music that I can use intuitively on a terminal.
+However, my motivation rapidly declined because I found that I can work more effectively in silence with no sound.
+ Now, my development is very slow.
+So, I decided to make this software public.

+### Problems
+* There is no script to set up this software
+* This software can't sort music files
+* This software loads files from only the specified directory ("materials")
+* A progress bar doesn't work.
+It's just decorations.

+I'll gradually solve these problems in the future ...